An Empirical Study of Realized GNN Expressiveness: Subgraph GNNs

 \section{Subgraph GNNs}

 In this section, we discuss settings for subgraph GNN models.
 The most important setting is the subgraph radius.
 As discussed before, a larger radius can capture more structural information, increasing the model's expressiveness.
-However, it will include more invalid information, making it harder to reach the theoretical upper bound.
+However, it will include more invalid information, making reaching the theoretical upper bound harder.
 Thus we need to find a balance between the two.

 To achieve this, we first explore the maximum structural information that can be obtained under a given radius.
 Following \citet{papp2022theoretical}, we implement $N_{k}$ method, which embeds the isomorphic type of $k$-hop subgraph when initializing.
 This method is only available in the theoretical analysis as one can not solve the GI problem by manually giving graph isomorphic type.
 We mainly use it as a general expressiveness upper bound of subgraph GNNs.
 The performance of $N_{k}$ on BREC is shown in Table~\ref{tab:subgraph}.
 Actually, $N_{3}$ already successfully distinguishes all graphs except for CFI graphs. $k=6$ is an important threshold as $N_{k}$ outperforms 3-WL (expressiveness upper bound for most subgraph GNNs \citep{frasca2022understanding,zhang2023complete}) in all types of graphs.
 An interesting discovery is that increasing the radius does not always lead to expressiveness increasing as expected.
 This is caused by the fact that we only encode the exact $k$-hop subgraph instead of 1 to $k$-hop subgraphs.
 This phenomenon is similar to subgraph GNNs, revealing the advantages of using distance encoding.